 What is agronomy?

 Agronomy is the growing of field crops for use as human food, animal feed, fibre, oil seed production and some industrial products.
 Agronomy includes crops such as wheat, and cotton but does not cover vegetable, fruit, forestry and flower crops.
+This agronomy course covers specifically the production of broadleaf crops.

 What will you learn?